 The University of St. Thomas, until 1990 known as the College of St. Thomas, a Minnesota not-for-profit corporation, was founded in 1885 by Archbishop John Ireland as St. Thomas Aquinas Seminary.
 The University became a four-year institution of higher education in 1908 and conferred its first baccalaureate degrees in 1910.
 The University currently offers a broad range of academic programs leading to undergraduate and graduate degrees.
 The University does not unlawfully discriminate on the basis of race, creed, color, national origin, gender, age, or physical disability in the employment of faculty or staff, the admission or treatment of students, or in the operation of its educational programs and activities.
-As permitted by applicable statutes and regulations, the University reserves the right to consider gender as one factor in its undergraduate admissions policy in order to effect a desired balance in the proportionate representation of gender in the student body.

 The main campus of the University is located in the west Summit Avenue area of Saint Paul, Minnesota, between the downtown districts of Saint Paul and Minneapolis.
 In January 1987, the University opened an educational center in a leased building in downtown Minneapolis.
 Construction of the core facility of a permanent campus at 1000 LaSalle Avenue in downtown Minneapolis was completed September 1, 1992.
 A second building, OPUS Hall, was opened in June 1999.
-The University also owns and operates the Gainey Conference Center near Owatonna, Minnesota.
+The University also owns and operates the Daniel C. Gainey Conference Center near Owatonna, Minnesota and the Bernardi Campus in Rome, Italy.
 Academic programs are also provided in a number of other locations.